COMPETITION HISTORY

 From left to right: Vaughn Rhinehart, Allison Li, Daniel Burns, William Skelly, Marta Chojkiewicz, Tigey Jewell-Alibhai, Ari Bobesh

-After a year off campus, we were back to competition this year!
-With new tools and a developed manufacturing technique for composite airfoils, we designed Caladrius, a vaccine carrying twin boom aircraft with a 7ft wingspan.
+After a year off campus due to COVID, we were back to competition this year!
+With new tools and an advanced manufacturing technique for composite airfoils, we designed Caladrius, a vaccine-carrying twin-boom aircraft with a 7ft wingspan.
+We traveled to Kansas to compete against 100+ teams from colleges all over the world, and placed 15th overall after successfully completing all missions!

 From left to right: Cherry Pham, Vaani Bhatnagar, Gigi Mancuso-Jackson, Neel Dhulipala, Tigey Jewell-Alibhai, Alex Frye, Andrew Chang, William Skelly, Daniel Burns